FuturICT2/FIN4Documentation/docs/more-functionalities.rst

 *Your messages* shows all messages sent to you.
 These can be

 - Proof contracts notifying you about pending approvals: for you directly or a group you are a member of
-- Reasons why a proof you submitted got rejected
 - System notifications like a user leaving a group you created
 - Messages from other users